2013-12-26

 【Aiden in English】

 Kenya is now one of my favorite places.
 I went on my first wilderness safari there right after Christmas Day.
 The Safari began with a two-hour drive from Mombasa to Tsavo National Park, the largest park in Kenya.
 That's when we climbed aboard a van.
 At first, the van didn't look like something fit for the Safari.
 But as if the truck was trying to prove me wrong, the roof opened, allowing the passengers to see and stand.
 The first animal that came into sight was the black kite.
-The bird looked like an eagle and had a diet of snakes.
+The bird resembled an eagle and had a diet consisting of snakes.
 It had brown feathers and a white head.
-The following animals couldn't fly and had different colors between males and females.
+The following animals were unable to fly and exhibited distinct coloration between males and females.
 It was an ostrich.
 Its long, slender legs were mechanical, pumping and powering the giant bird forward.
-The black male looked more significant than the plain beige female in size.
+The black male appeared larger than the plain beige female.
 To my surprise, a herd of gazelles came after a flock of ostriches went down the road.
 It was unfortunate to see how fast they were forgotten.
 As the van slowly moved along, I spotted something under a bush.
 Jackpot!
 It was a lion.
 Lacking a mane, this male lion was cooling off in the bush's shade.
 From then on, it was a mixture of impalas, gazelles, kinds of deer, and hartebeests, a sort of sheep.
 I couldn't tell gazelles and impalas apart.
 They seemed different because one had straight antlers, while the other had crooked ones.
 Next, a troop of baboons revealed themselves to us.
 They seemed to be enjoying a pleasant morning snack of crunchy, juicy, tasty, yummy, and, to us, disgusting ants.
 When I thought the Safari had reached its limit, the driver spotted a parade of elephants.
 They were huge!
 The giants were terrific in the fields, and everyone was fighting for a picture.
 Luckily for Mom, her high-tech camera caught a few shots before another car blocked the way.
-It's unbelievable how these animals all had no restrictions or boundaries in life.
+It's unbelievable how these animals have no restrictions or boundaries in life.
 To them, Tsavo National Park might seem like a place where they do what they want to do, and all humans seem like bystanders, looking. 【红霞译】

 目前肯尼亚是我最想去的地方,这也是为什么圣诞节刚过我立刻赶赴荒郊野外,第一次猎游非洲野生世界。